jiangtaozy/note/js.md

       // adds one or more elements to the beginning of an array
       // and returns the new length of the array. arr.unshift(item);

+- Transform a moment object into a date object

+      moment().toDate();

+- Get a moment object

+      //This parses the given date using the given format.
+Returns a moment object. m = moment("2013-03-01", "YYYY-MM-DD")